Reformation Papacy: Reformation

 The four most important traditions to emerge directly from the reformation were the Lutheran tradition, the Reformed/Calvinist/Presbyterian tradition, the Anabaptist tradition, and the Anglican tradition.
 Subsequent Protestant traditions generally trace their roots back to these initial four schools of the Reformation.
-It also led to the Catholic or Counter Reformation within the Roman Catholic Church.
+It also led to the Counter Reformation within the Roman Catholic Church.
 Lutherans, Reformed, Anabaptists, and Methodists all included references to the Papacy as the Antichrist in their confessions of faith: